42-Year-Old Outfielder – Free Agent

 Kazuo Matsui Contract Information:

-Signed a minor league contract with the Rockies in May 2010.
+Signed a two-year contract with the Rakuten Eagles in December 2014.

 To instantly reveal our fantasy analysis of every player – including Kazuo Matsui – simply subscribe now.

 |Last 14 Games||0||0||0||0||0||0||0||0||0||0||0||0||0||0||.000||.000||.000||.000|

 Kazuo Matsui: MLB Games Played By Position

 Kazuo Matsui Split Stats (View Full Split Stats)

 Kazuo Matsui: Past News Updates ( ▲ View most recent update )